caraerskine/caraerskine/README.md

-### Hi!
-I'm an artist and electrician turned coder.
+### I'm an artist and electrician turned coder.
 Coding combines all my engineering and artistic skills.
-I fell in love with coding when I realized I could build things!👋
+I fell in love with coding when I realized I could build things!
+I am a full-stack developer and a recent graduate of Flatiron School! 👋

 <!--
 **caraerskine/caraerskine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.